On Representing Resilience Requirements of Microservice Architecture Systems: Case Study

-Network delays on containers impact the container's ability to process transactions, so we planned to transfer more transactions to other normal container instances when network delay on a container is detected.
-This can be realized by using \textit{Service Mesh} to control network traffics among containers.
-In order to implement container network traffic control, the sidecar component \textit{Enovy} is injected to all containers to proxy container network connection, and the Service Mesh middleware, \textit{Istio}, is used to monitor and manage traffic among sidecars.
-Kubernetes is responsible for injecting sidecars to containers.
-Figure \ref{fig:dis-resolv} shows how this resilience mechanism is represented in Resilience Goal Decomposition View, and Figure \ref{fig:svc-mesh} shows the representation in Resilience Mechanism Implementation View.
+1 Network delays on containers impact the container's ability to process transactions, so we planned to transfer more transactions to other normal container instances when network delay on a container is detected.
+Since the target system is deployed on a Kubernetes cluster, this resilience mechanism can use \textit{Service Mesh} to control network traffics among containers.
+In order to achieve it, three jobs are required: \begin{enumerate} \item The Kubernetes cluster injects the sidecar component \textit{Enovy} into all containers deployed on the cluster; \item Enovy proxies network connections of all containers, and transmits network packages to the Service Mesh middleware \textit{Istio}; \item Istio monitors and manages network traffic among sidecars. \end{enumerate} Figure \ref{fig:dis-resolv} shows the resilience mechanism and system behaviors refined in Resilience Goal Decomposition View, and Figure \ref{fig:svc-mesh} shows the corresponding representation in Resilience Mechanism Implementation View.

-After integrating Service Mesh to Kubernetes, we tested the resilience mechanism by injecting the same fault again.
-Collected monitoring data are shown in Figure \ref{fig:order-resolve}.
-The service degraded a bit in testing but no alarm on resilience goal violation was reported, which proves that the established resilience mechanism for the disruption is effective.